JoshOrndorff/utxo-workshop/README.md

 }
 ```

-3. Create an account 'Alice1' from this seed:
+3. Create an account `Alice1` from this seed using `sr25519`:
 `0x9d61b19deffd5a60ba844af492ec2cc44449c5697b326919703bac031cae7f60`

-4. Check that the genesis block contains 1 pregenerated UTXO for Alice as follows:
+4. Check that the genesis block contains 1 pre-configured UTXO for Alice as follows:
 ```rust
 TransactionOutput {
   value: Value::max_value(),